simplex-chat/simplex-chat/docs/protocol/simplex-chat.md

 `x.grp.mem.role` message is sent to update group member role - it is sent to all members by the member who updated the role of the member referenced in this message.
 This message MUST only be sent by members with `admin` or `owner` role.
 Receiving clients MUST ignore this message if it is received from member with role less than `admin`.

+`x.grp.mem.restrict` message is sent to group members to communicate group member restrictions, such as member being blocked for sending messages.

+`x.grp.mem.con` message is sent by members connecting inside group to inviting member, to notify the inviting member they have completed the connection and no longer require forwarding messages between them.

 `x.grp.mem.del` message is sent to delete a member - it is sent to all members by the member who deletes the member referenced in this message.
 This message MUST only be sent by members with `admin` or `owner` role.
 Receiving clients MUST ignore this message if it is received from member with `member` role.

 `x.grp.leave` message is sent to all members by the member leaving the group.
 If the only group `owner` leaves the group, it will not be possible to delete it with `x.grp.del` message - but all members can still leave the group with `x.grp.leave` message and then delete a local copy of the group.